-- Intermittent need, meaning that there are not full-time workers available to perform it;
+- Intermittent need, meaning that there are not full-time workers available to perform it

 - One-time occurrence.
-This means your employer has never employed workers for a similar service in the past, nor will need to do that again in the future;
+This means your employer has never employed workers for a similar service in the past, nor will need to do that again in the future

 - Seasonal need.
 The duration of your job cannot be subject to change and cannot coincide with the vacation period of other permanent employees.

-What is the H2B Visa processing time?
+What is the processing time for an H2B Visa?

 Your journey through your H2B Visa Program begins when your U.S. sponsor submits a Form I-129 to the USCIS.
 However, your employer must first obtain a Temporary Labor Certification from the Department of Labor.
 By doing this, your company establishes that there are no U.S. workers available to fill that position.